JJWallis/sunnyside-agency/README.md

 }
 ```

 All the images in this project provided a very nice challenge in regards to controlling how they responded, as there was such a diverse range in terms of their design implementations.
 The primary images, when setup as background-images, caused overlapping problems with the text content that was positioned in front of them.
-The solution I used helped me to alleviate this issue by positioning the text over the image, and rendering the image directly in the HTML instead of the background via CSS.
+The solution I've referenced in this repo helped me to alleviate this issue by positioning the text over the image and rendering the image directly in the HTML (instead of the background).

 ```css
 .profile-img {